Disable Plugins and Change Theme from phpMyAdmin

-Deactivating plugins and changing themes is typically done easily from your WP Admin area.
-If you are receiving errors that prevent accessing the admin dashboard, however, you will need to make these changes from the database instead.
+Deactivating plugins and changing themes is typically done easily from the WP Admin dashboard.
+However, if an error prevents access to the wp-admin dashboard, plugins and theme can be disabled from the database instead.

 Disable Plugins from phpMyAdmin